Student projects shine at Student Showcase event

 Why Plymouth?

-Plymouth engineering students and alumni explain how the University's Student Project Showcase Day offers an opportunity to demonstrate their passion to lecturers, their fellow students and also to industry professionals and potential employers.
+MEng (Hons) Robotics student Jack explains how the University's Student Project Showcase Day offers students an opportunity to demonstrate their passion to lecturers and their fellow students, as well as to industry professionals and potential employers.